 In the 2008 Subregional Strategy, Borenore was not identified for additional large lot residential growth at the time.
-The weighted soft constraints analysis in the 2008 Subregional Strategy placed the Borenore LLR area at Constraint Level 2 (for majority) with immediately surrounding area to west/south at Constraint Level 3.
-Land to the east of the rail line reaches Constraint Level 4 most likely as a result of its higher agricultural land capability (see below).
+As Figure.3 below shows, the weighted soft constraints analysis in the 2008 Subregional Strategy placed the Borenore LLR area at Constraint Level 2 (for majority) with immediately surrounding area to west/south at Constraint Level 3.
+Land to the east of the rail line reaches Constraint Level 4 most likely as a result of its higher agricultural land capability.

-Figure 3: Weighted Constraint Mapping (2008 Subregional Strategy - Figure.6).
+Figure 3: Weighted Constraint Mapping (2008 Subregional Strategy - Figure 6).